The aim at Priory Rise School is that all children will achieve their full potential both academically and socially.

-Mrs Snell also liaises regularly with staff to ensure that children are given the most appropriate support/resources for their individual needs.
-A large part of Mrs Snell’s role is to work closely with external agencies (see section below) to gain specialist advice and support for individual children.
-She also ensures that any requests for information on individual children are passed onto the relevant agencies and that parents are kept fully informed of this.
+The SEN team will regularly liaise with staff to ensure that children are given the most appropriate support/resources for their individual needs.
+An extensive part of the SEN team role is to work closely with external agencies (see section below) to gain specialist advice and support for individual children.
+They also ensure any requests for information on individual children are passed onto the relevant agencies and that parents are kept fully informed of this.

 Mrs Emma Pocock – Learning Mentor for Key Stage 2